 There’s an old saying that until something is accepted, it’s not a gift.

 And when you send a thousand people the same thing chances are good that more than a few won’t be accepted.
 Even when you’re executing a personal gifting strategy it’s bound to happen.
 Withholding the power of choice has been the norm with direct mail and gifting for as long as it’s been around – you get what you get and you don’t get upset.

-That doesn’t mean that you’ve failed at your job or that your direct mail strategy wasn’t well thought out.
+It doesn’t mean that you’ve failed at your job or that your direct mail strategy wasn’t well thought out.
 It just means when you’re executing a personal gifting strategy, there’s a mindset change that you need to embrace: the person receiving your gift may not want it.

 Because you can’t read the minds of our prospects and know exactly what they want.